ykatola/lpi_dst_2019/README.md

-# It is simple maven project with one class - lp.edu.Main
+# It is multi-client application
 Predefined conditions to run application (either first or second):
 1) Java installed
 2) Maven installed